Opportunities at the Pelagicos Lab

 Please note that I will not take on students without the necessary financial support to complete their thesis projects.
 The required support to cover the cost of tuition and living expenses can come from three sources: (i) fellowships / scholarships awarded to the student, (ii) salary provided to the student through a grant awarded to the lab, and (iii) personal funding from the student.

-If you are still interested, the first step involves sending me the following materials (preferable via email):
+If you are interested, the first step involves sending me the following materials via email (bundled in a single pdf):

 1) A cover letter that outlines your research interests, personal background, and career goals.
-If possible, include a brief description of the kind of research project you would like to undertake and its relevance (if any) to conservation
+Include a brief description of the kind of research project you would like to undertake and its relevance (if any) to conservation

-3) Curriculum vitae (resume) summarizing your work and academic experience
+3) Curriculum vitae (resume) summarizing your work, research, and academic experience

 4) Names, addresses, telephone numbers, and emails of 3 references